1970s Clamp Gooseneck Spotlight

 A gooseneck is a flexible tube made of all kind of materials.
 Mostly made of iron or brass for lighting.

-The company was active in the 1970s and 1980s, to see on the lamps they sold and the labels.
+The company was active from the late 1970s until the 1990s, to see on the lamps they sold and the labels.
 Labels from the 1990s have the CE logo on their labels when it became mandatory in the European Union.
 Not to be confused with the Chinese label CE, what stands for China Export and is almost identical.